tbook-dev/incentive-layer-docs/dev-roadmap.md

 1. Help TON community participants digitalize their impact.
 Improve community participation.&#x20;
 2. Help new projects onboard TON, and provide Leaderboard for them to efficiently find the top community users to help them build their business.
-3. TON Builder Score is implemented on Incentive Passport&#x20;
+3. Be viewed on Incentive Passport&#x20;

 ## 2 Demands description